LiShiSangZi/remixure/README.md

 exports.ignoreCSSModule = ['YourCSSModule']; // If you want want any projects like antd ignore CSS module.
 Put it here.

+exports.i18n = {
+  "languages": ["en", "zh-CN"],
+  "defaultLanguage": "zh-CN",  // This is only used in dev mode.
+};  // If you want to use multi-language.
+We can use the lang-loader for you.

 ```

 If you want to use the dev mode.
 There are some addional configurations under config/config.dev.js: